cyfronet-fid/marketplace/README.md

 but very imporant is, when some records are parent for other they must be written above their children.
 But if it's necessary, there is other option to fill the database:
 To simplify development `dev:prime` rake task is created.
-Right now it generates services with random title and description (this generation is done using `faker` gem).
+Right now it generates services with random name and description (this generation is done using `faker` gem).
 In the future this task will be extended with additional data.

 ```